yining1023/Machine-Learning-for-Physical-Computing/Examples/magic_wand_led/README.md

 Arduino library.
 To install it, open the Arduino library manager in `Tools -> Manage Libraries...` and search for `Arduino_TensorFlowLite`.

-### Install and patch the accelerometer driver
+### Install the accelerometer driver

 This example depends on the [Arduino_LSM9DS1](https://github.com/arduino-libraries/Arduino_LSM9DS1) library to communicate with the device's accelerometer.
-However, the library must be patched in order to enable the accelerometer's FIFO buffer.

-Follow these steps to install and patch the driver:

-#### Install the correct version

 In the Arduino IDE, go to `Tools -> Manage Libraries...` and search for `Arduino_LSM9DS1`. **Install version 1.1.0 of the library **.